Subhra45/DVD_Rental_Analysis/README.md

 This project is licensed under the MIT License — feel free to use and adapt.

-_Built with SQL, Power BI, and curiosity about movies & data!_
+_Built with SQL, Power BI, and curiosity about movies & ❤️ for data!_